dsiglin/The-Photography-website/Readme.txt

-A simple and easy to use plugin to create fullscreen scrolling websites (also known as single page websites or onepage sites).
-It allows the creation of fullscreen scrolling websites, as well as adding some landscape sliders inside the sections of the site.
+This is my take on a full-viewport, responsive UI photography portfolio site.
+It's free for the taking and remaking under the MIT License.
+It relies on Fullpage.js, a wonderful jquery plugin by Alvaro Trigo.
+The version of Fullpage.js included in this site is slightly modified but if you wish to use the vanilla version of Fullpage.js that should work fine.

-Thanks:
+Besides Alvaro I want to thank Aaron Dickey and Dan Dietz for their feedback on the UI of the site.
+I'm also indebted to Dan Jeffords for letting me field numerous javascript questions.

-This site would not be possible without the wonderful fullpage.js plugin by ÁLVARO TRIGO, and the useability tests and feedback provided by AARON DICKEY and DAN DIETZ.
-I'm also indebted to DAN JEFFORDS for letting me field numerous questions.
+Oh, for for the image slideshow on the first section I used Backstretch.
+For the animation on visibility I used ViewportChecker.

 (The MIT License)